-Last week, I had an interesting conversation with a prospective intranet customer who broached the subject of securing our intranet web application and asked how we address known web application security threats as published in the top 10 list from the Open Web Application Security Project (OWASP).
-So, lets’ do a broad overview of the tools available to you to protect your intranet and the important data it houses.
+Last week, I had an interesting conversation with a prospective intranet customer who broached the subject of securing our intranet application and asked how we address known web application security threats as published in the top 10 list from the Open Web Application Security Project (OWASP).
+So, lets’ do a broad overview of the collaboration tools available to you to protect your intranet and the critical data it houses.

-Is your application server up to date?
+Is your intranet application server up to date?
 Do you use SSL encryption to protect your client/server traffic?
 If yes, are you using a 256-bit Secure Sockets Layer (SSL) certificate?

 If you do want to make use of Form logins, make use of the features available to prevent session hijacking, password guessing, brute force attacks, dictionary attacks, and so on.
-You can implement strong passwords, password expiry, CAPTCHA on login, lock out for repeated failed logins, session IP checking, and short session timeouts, all of which can be done on the administration screen under the Security section on your intranet.
+You can implement strong passwords, password expiry, CAPTCHA on login, lock out for repeated failed logins, session IP checking, and short session timeouts, all of which can be done on the administration screen under the Security section on your intranet software.

 In general, permissions are granted based on roles (elevated rights) for users, or standard view/add/update/delete permissions for content.
 In terms of roles, users can be assigned rights such as administrator, site designer, profile manager, site owner, or app owner.
 These are typically easy to understand and grant you rights to fully manage content at a particular level or within a given area.

-Intranet Connections is focused and concerned with the creating a secure intranet for our customers.
+IC Thrive is focused and concerned with creating a secure intranet for our customers.
 We proactively test and work with our customers to stay on top of potential vulnerabilities.
-By doing your part, keeping your servers up to date and following best practices for application security you can create a secure intranet.
+By doing your part, keeping your servers up to date, and following the best intranet application security practices, you can create a secure intranet.

 As always, we do our part to build protection into IC Thrive for a secure intranet any way we can.
 If you have any questions surrounding the security and features discussed, please comment below.